junobuild/docs/docs/faq.md

 Getting started is free.
 Developers are responsible for operating costs.
 Transaction costs may apply for some features.
 [Detailed information and estimations](./pricing.md) are available.

+### What are credits?

+Credits are not money or tokens, they're simply Juno's way of helping you get started, like saying "drinks on us".

+- 1 credit lets you spin up one module without requiring payment (see [Pricing](./pricing.md)).
+- Every new developer starts with 2 credits, enough to create a Mission Control and a Satellite to get going.

+Sometimes, additional credits can be granted - for example, during onboarding or when launching exciting projects.
+Reach out if you need more.

 ### How do I verify an upgrade?

 Before approving an upgrade, developers can verify the proposed changes by checking the release details on [GitHub](https://github.com/junobuild/juno/releases).
 Each release includes a list of modules proposed for update, along with a checksums.txt file that contains the SHA-256 hashes of the module binaries.
 For example: